fserva/course-climatology/README.md

 # course-climatogy
-Software for the practical part of the course

 Material for the 'climatology' course at the University of Rome Tor Vergata.
 Last updated for the 2020 term.